batect/batect/docs/content/CLIReference.md

 By default, batect will automatically pick an output style that it believes is appropriate for the environment it is running in -
 `fancy` if it believes your environment supports it, or `simple` otherwise.

+A TTY (and stdin) are attached to the task container when using `fancy`, `simple` and `quiet` output styles.
+All other containers
+(and all containers when using `all`) will not have stdin or a TTY attached.

 Passing this flag allows you to override what batect believes is appropriate.

 Example: